 [00:09:30.15]

-we can get to that point where has far less power over us.
-Part of the fear of sharing what happened to you is you relieve some of that pain and by her doing what she did.
-She showed them that you could share it and come back.
+we can get to that point where it has far less power over us.
+Part of the fear of sharing what happened to you is you relive some of that pain.
+And by her doing what she did, she showed them that you could share it and come back.
 That's the perfect example of the readiness that it's time.

 [00:10:00.02]

-We witnessed over the last 27 months the incredible strength of the Wabanaki people, the people of the dawn, the people of the first life.
+We witnessed over the last 27 months the incredible strength of the Wabanaki people, the people of the dawn, the people of the first light.

 [00:10:30.10]

-Charlotte Bacon: Our essential finding is that between 2002 and 2013, native children in Maine were still five times more likely to enter foster care than nonnative children.
-We take these essential numbers that these proportionate rates of removal over time, the gaps and identification and we link them
+Charlotte Bacon: Our essential finding is that between 2002 and 2013, Native children in Maine were still five times more likely to enter foster care than non-Native children.
+We take these essential numbers—the disproportionate rates of removal over time, the gaps in identification—and we link them

 [00:11:00.15]

-to still present realities of racism and disposition and we frame them as evidence of continued cultural genocide against Wabanaki people.
+to still present realities of racism and disposition, and we frame them as evidence of continued cultural genocide against Wabanaki people.

 [00:11:30.14]

-Gkisedtanamoogk: When we come out and acknowledge exactly what this is about and we can start the process of healing and then we can start the process of change.
+Gkisedtanamoogk: When we come out and acknowledge exactly what this is about, then we can start the process of healing, then we can start the process of change.

 [00:12:00.06]